annalane412/web-dev-hw/assignment-12/readme.md

-  My clients were lavender farmers who need volunteers.. work-trade... and customers to help them know what types of products are most popular.
+  My "clients" were lavender farmers who need volunteers.. work-trade... and customers to help them know what types of products are most popular.

 Well, I wish I would have found this table before hand...I had a terrible time with this, and I know I made mistakes.
 But I think I got it all to function alright and I hope I learned a lot.